 These flat-pack bottles can store all the liquids in an easy-to-fold bottle, space-saving.
 Silicone material bottles might be more durable, but plastic ones are way more space-saving for your shampoo, conditioner, or shower gel.
-When you’ve used up your product, the whole bottle totally flattens making more room in your travel bag.
+When you’ve used up your product, the whole bottle flattens making more room in your travel bag.

 I’ve been using Flatpak bottles for shampoo and conditioner for years, and their soap case is incredible.
 It fits small bar-sized soaps and magically dries them out overnight, so you don’t have to deal with slimy soap the next time you want to scrub up.

 Please keep in mind that these are not rated as food safe.
 While they look like applesauce pouches, please do not use them as such.
 They’re meant for things like shampoo or conditioner, not food products.

 See Related: Best Personal Item Bags for Travelers

 If you’re not one to travel with your entire bathroom worth of product, you may need a small set of While I own a full travel bottle set with mini containers, I mostly use these reusable silicone bottles I picked up a few years ago.

 A four-pack of multi-colored silicone travel bottles makes it easy to remember which contains which product, forgoing the need for labels.
 They’re ideal for carry-on travelers too as they’re under 3.4 oz for TSA-friendly travel.
 Plus, silicone containers are easy to clean either by hand with warm water or in the top rack of your dishwasher.

 I use these kinds of containers when traveling with my partner.
 That way if we end up sharing a bag for toiletries, we can keep our products separate.